FlamingLeo/color.c/README.md

 ## License (?)
 [Do whatever you want](https://en.wikipedia.org/wiki/WTFPL), I don't know, I'm not good at this legal stuff anyway.

-If you're not interested in the main functionality of this program, you might still be interested in the conversions to and from various color models in `src/converter.c`.
+If you're not interested in the main functionality of this program, you might still be interested in the conversions to and from various color models in `src/converter.c` or the named color tables in `include/tables.h` (or output in human-readable / CSV format using `[-x] -l [1]`).
 Feel free to use those.